eisvogel-project/Eisvogel/README.md

 - All electrodynamic effects are included: no ray-tracing or geometric optics are assumed
 - Supports arbitrary linear, inhomogeneous, anisotropic materials
-- Provides C++ and python APIs to interface to external code
+- Interfaces to CORSIKA 8 to simulate signals from microscopic showers

 ## Contact us